em0n-1337/Linux-Ricing/README.md

 ```

-For some reason, if you want to uninstall it then type
+For some reason, if you want to uninstall dwm then type
 ```javascript
 sudo make uninstall
 ```